CDCgov/ngsqi-astro/README.md

 ### Set Up:

-First, prepare a samplesheet with your input metagenomic data that looks as follows:
+First, input your metagenomic data into a  samplesheet so that it resembles the following:

 `samplesheet.csv`: